wilsonmar/wilsonmar.github.io/_posts/2017-06-12-bash-windows.md

    <pre><strong>docker run -v ${PWD}:C:\app --workdir /app mcr.microsoft.com/dotnet/core/sdk:3.1 dotnet new mvc --auth Individual
    </strong></pre>

-1. The <strong>Dockerignore</strong> file contains names of files and folders that won't be in container images, such as:
+1. The <strong>Dockerignore</strong> file contains names of files and folders that should not be in container images (because they are generated every time), such as:

    <pre>bin
    obj